ASSISTANCE PROGRAMS

 • Restaurants Offering Free Meals to Evacuees and First Responders.
 See here and here.

-• See Labor Community Services information below (under financial assistance)
+• See Labor Community Services information below (under Profession-Specific Financial Assistance)

 • LAUSD has Grab & Go meal services at 16 schools, and can provide two meals per student.
 See more information here.